How To Write A Donation Request Letter For Youth Arts And Sports Programs

 Writing a donation request letter for youth arts and sports programs can be a tricky endeavor: Other causes that benefit kids and also schools often send out request letters as well, so your potential donors have probably seen requests just like yours many times before.
 So how do you get them to sit up, take notice, and donate?
 You have to make your request different.

 (More about donation request letters, including free to copy sample donation request letters.)

 Use a personal writing style

 It may be tempting to make your donation letter sound like an official school mailing but this may be the wrong way to go.
-You do not want your letter asking for donations for youth sports and arts programs to sound like an institution issuing a form letter to the unnamed masses but more like a personal letter from one friend to another, living in the same community.
+You do not want your letter asking for donations for youth sports and arts programs to sound like an institution issuing a form letter to the unnamed masses but more like personal correspondence from one friend to another, living in the same community.